Academic libraries in Leuven: The Library of the Catholic University

+World War II destruction

+The library burned again in 1940, probably following exchanges of fire between belligerents.

+Subsequent history

-The library was again restored after that date and holds approximately four million books.
+The library was again restored and holds approximately four million books.
 Since 1970 the collections have been divided between the French-speaking Université catholique de Louvain and Dutch-speaking Katholieke Universiteit Leuven.

 The University Library of the Catholic University of Leuven has acquired not only modern books but also many old books and valuable incunabula.